JoaoCoelho2003/AP/README.md

 The repository is organized into two main folders:
 - **`frontend/`** – Built using Vue 3 with JavaScript.
 - **`backend/`** – Developed in Python, utilizing libraries like NumPy, scikit-learn, and other auxiliary tools.
+    - **`datasets/`** - Datasets made available by the teachers to evaluate our models
+    - **`models/`** - Base code for our models (Logistic Regression, DNN and RNN)
+    - **`preprocessed/`** - Processed data and pre-trained models, ready to be used.
+    - **`stats/`** - Used to compare model results with test dataset.
+    - **`Submissao1/`** - Documents (notebook and CSVs) for the first evaluation phase of this work.
+    - **`trained_models/`** - Pre-trained models, ready to be used.
+    - **`app.py`** - Flask application provides an API for predicting whether a given text is AI-generated or human-written.
+It includes endpoints for making predictions and listing available models.
+Used on the frontend.
+    - **`predict.py`** - Loads a trained model and evaluates new text inputs to predict whether they are AI-generated or human-written.
+It supports Logistic Regression, DNN, and RNN models and provides a command-line interface for user input.
+    - **`preprocessing.py`** - Preprocesses the dataset by cleaning and tokenizing text, balancing the dataset, vectorizing text using TF-IDF, and training a Word2Vec model.
+It saves the processed data and models for later use in training and prediction.
+    - **`train.py`** - Handles the training of different models (Logistic Regression, DNN, RNN) based on the command-line argument provided.
+It loads preprocessed data, initializes the appropriate model, trains it, and saves the trained model weights.

+## How to use

+You can either just run the frontend and the backend (you need to have the models on **`trained_models/`**), so that it's possible to load them or run each model alone using the following commands ```python preprocessing.py``` followed by ```python train.py <model name>``` and then ```python predict.py <model name>```.

 ## Technologies Used
 ### Frontend